junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas smiles.
 "Yes, it is indeed very poe..."

-Dean doesn't let him finish, already pulling him in to close the very small remaining distance, and presses his lips on the opened ones of Castiel's.
+Dean doesn't let him finish, he can't wait anymore, already pulling him in to close the very small remaining distance, and presses his lips on the opened ones of Castiel's.

 He feels the dry and chapped lips, the warm and soft sensation, Cas's hands in his hair, his in Cas's.
 The sensations he misses when they were both in his head.
 Guess brain just can't imagine everything, and this, this is so much better.